 • In soil and soilless mix, rhizosphere structure is usually conducive to microbial flourishing, as long as pH and other factors are favorable.
 However, synthetic hydroponic nutrients and other chemical fertilizers can harm or even kill beneficial microbes.
 The types of hydroponic nutrients chelation and formats of nutrients elements, along with incongruous pH traits, can make the root zone toxic for beneficial microbes.
 This is one reason growers use organic nutrients.

-Perhaps the biggest problem for cannabis growers it that most beneficial microbes products sold in gardening stores aren’t very good, most are way overpriced, and some are useless or even harmful.
+But perhaps the biggest problem for cannabis growers it that beneficial microbes products sold in gardening stores aren’t very good, most are way overpriced, and some are useless or even harmful.

 As you might expect, each plant species has its own ideal set of beneficial microbes that it co-evolved with.